BIOLOGICAL PSYCHOLOGY WITH RESEARCH METHODS 2 - 2022/3

 The lecture element of the module gives students the basic knowledge on biological processes and mechanisms relevant to the understand of human behaviour.
-The tutorial (experimental element gives students hands on experience in the research process and to enhance their ability to critically assess research and get a better understanding of the application of theory and statistics and the translation of research finding into conclusions.
-Critically the tutorial element is a preparation for the final year project
+The tutorial (experimental) element gives students hands on experience in the research process and to enhance their ability to critically assess research and get a better understanding of the application of theory and statistics and the translation of research findings into conclusions.
+Critically, the tutorial element is a preparation for the final year project using quantitative data.

 The learning and teaching methods include:

 - standard lecture format with interactive elements (11 x 2h)